Haunted Table 29 (Griffith Park)

 Halloween night, 1976.
 A young couple experiencing a romantic moment on a picnic table in Griffith Park are crushed to death by a falling tree.
 In the years since, accounts of ghosts haunting the area have abounded.
 Whether or not you believe in the paranormal, the hike to this table offers a good workout with some panoramic views of the San Fernando Valley and San Gabriel Mountains.

-There are several possible routes to the table.
+There are several possible routes to the table, including a loop from the Mineral Wells Picnic Area that also visits Cathy’s Corner (featured in the movie “La La Land.”
 The shortest, as described here, is from the golf course, at the intersection of Griffith Park Drive and Camp Road.
 From the lot, cross Griffith Park Drive toward Camp Road and take the trail heading left and uphill.
 You briefly drop to cross a service road and continue along the dirt path for a short distance.
 At 0.2 miles, take a hairpin right turn and head uphill on a steep, at times rough trail that follows a ridge, gaining almost 200 feet in about one sixth of a mile.
 Cross around a water tank and pick up another dirt road, continuing uphill to a junction.
 Turn right and follow the dirt road, taking in some nice views of the western San Fernando Valley and the northern section of the park.
 You’ll pass by another steep trail on the left (0.7 miles); this is part of the East Side Loop, which shares this route for the next 0.4 miles.
 On your left, keep an eye out for Beacon Hill and Bee Rock.

 One mile from the start, just below a water tank marked 113, look for an easy-to-miss trail on the right, leading to a staircase.
 You climb alongside the tank to join Vista Del Valle Drive, a paved road that is closed to traffic.
 There are water fountains for both humans and dogs.
 (Note: if you miss the turnoff, the dirt road below will bring you to Vista Del Valle Drive as well; just take a hard right when you get there to arrive at this same spot).